mikbolshakov/Bank-book/README.md

     npm install react-redux

 npm i redux-devtools-extension
-Для отслеживания изменений состояния
+To track state changes

 npm i redux-thunk
-Cамый простой способ для работы с асинхронными actions (без redux saga)
+The easiest way to work with async actions (без redux saga)

-jsonplaceholder - фейковый апи сервис, на который отправляем запрос
+jsonplaceholder - fake api service to which we send the request